min2ha/ukwa-site/content/target/69395/index.en.md

   "subject": "Brexit"
 }

-# BBC News: NHS preparing to 'stockpile' drugs for no deal Brexit

 The NHS in England was preparing to stockpile medicines and blood products in case of a "no deal" Brexit, Health Secretary Matt Hancock said.
 The NHS in England is preparing to stockpile medicines and blood products in case of a "no deal" Brexit, Health Secretary Matt Hancock has said.